Don Shula: Miami Dolphins (1970–1995)

 In 1982, Shula's team advanced through the playoffs to the Super Bowl during the strike-shortened season, but lost the championship to the Washington Redskins.
 The offense was led by David Woodley and Don Strock, who shared duties at quarterback following Griese's retirement after the 1980 season, and fullback Andra Franklin, who was second in the NFL in rushing.
 The defense, one of the best in the league, was nicknamed the "Killer Bees" because six starters' last names began with "B", including defensive tackle Bob Baumhower, linebacker Bob Brudzinski and safeties Lyle Blackwood and his brother Glenn Blackwood.

 The 1983 season marked the beginning of a new era in Miami with the selection of quarterback Dan Marino out of the University of Pittsburgh in the first round of the NFL draft.
 Marino won the starting job halfway through the 1983 regular season, and by 1984, the Dolphins were back in the Super Bowl, due largely to Marino's record 5,084 yards through the air and 48 touchdown passes.
 The Dolphins, however, lost the game to the San Francisco 49ers, then led by quarterback Joe Montana.

 Over the years, Shula's relationship with Robbie chilled considerably, in part due to Robbie's unwillingness to spend money on higher-profile players, which led to contract holdouts by Marino and linebacker John Offerdahl.
 Shula's power over the Dolphins as general manager and part-owner of the team also led to conflict that at times burst into public view.
 When Shula arrived late to a banquet celebrating Miami's 1974 Super Bowl win, Robbie ordered Shula to "get the hell into the room," to which Shula replied that he'd "knock you on your ass" if Robbie shouted at him again.

-One of the few times Shula came close to leaving Miami came in the middle of the 1983 season, when Donald Trump, the owner of the upstart United States Football League's New Jersey Generals, offered him a $1 million-a-year contract–a significant increase from the $450,000 he was earning at the time with the Dolphins.
-Trump said negotiations hit a snag when Shula insisted on getting a rent-free apartment at Trump Tower.
-Shula broke off talks and called the courtship "a huge distraction", deciding to stay in Miami.
-Years later, Csonka, by then an executive with the Jacksonville Bulls, said that he believed Shula would have taken the job, but was angered at being "thrown out to the press" by Trump.
+One of the few times Shula came close to leaving Miami was during the 1983 season, when Donald Trump, the owner of the New Jersey Generals in the upstart United States Football League, offered Shula a $1 million-a-year contract–a significant increase from the $450,000 Shula was earning at the time with the Dolphins.
+Trump said the negotiations were derailed when Shula insisted on obtaining a rent-free apartment at Trump Tower.
+Shula broke off the negotiations and called the courtship "a huge distraction", deciding to stay in Miami.
+Years later, Larry Csonka, by then an executive with the Jacksonville Bulls, said that he believed Shula would have taken the job with Trump's team, but he was angered at being "thrown out to the press" by Trump.